kupehtci/DOCUMENTATION/AWS/AWS - EC2.md

 There are various types of EC2 instances depending on computing, memory or storage need:

-* `General purpose instance`: This instance balances between computing, memory and networking resources.
+* **General purpose instance**: This instance balances between computing, memory and networking resources.
-* `Compute optimized instance`: This instances are the best for a high compute.
+* **Compute optimized instance**: This instances are the best for a high compute.
 Good for application servers, gaming servers and web applications.

-* `Memory optimized instance`: This type can deliver large dataset workloads faster for temporary storage area.
+* **Memory optimized instance**: This type can deliver large dataset workloads faster for temporary storage area.
 It allows to load from storage, hold the data and processes before compute it.
 It enables to pre-load a computer program and give the CPU whole access to it.

-* `Accelerated computing instances`: Use hardware accelerators to boost data processing.
+* **Accelerated computing instances**: Use hardware accelerators to boost data processing.
 Its the best for graphics applications and streaming.

-* `Storage optimized instances`: This type is the best for large dataset within the instance.
+* **Storage optimized instances**: This type is the best for large dataset within the instance.
 Optimized for large file systems, data warehouses and online transaction systems.

+* **Nitro-based instances**: virtualization with near to bare metal performance and strong isolation.
+	* Has bare metal functionalities like access to underlying hardware for special workloads or licensing needs.
+	* EBS Multi-attach is only available in this type of instances in io1 and io2 volume types

 ### EC2 scalability